Zichqec/YAYA_Fundamentals/module_03_flow_control/08_brackets_and_modifiers.md

 	{
 		"green"
 		"blue"
+		"cyan"
+		"magenta"
+		"yellow"
 	}
 }
 ```

 [Click to run the above code in the Ghost Guides companion ghost.](https://zichqec.github.io/YAYA_Fundamentals/jump.html?url=x-ukagaka-link%3Atype%3Devent%26ghost%3DGhost%20Guides%26info%3DOnExample.M3.L8.PoolModifier)

 When we add `pool` to the function, all of the dialogues are given an equal chance to be chosen instead of it being affected by the brackets.
-So 33% of the time it will output `red`, 33% of the time it will output `green`, and 33% of the time it will output `blue`.
+So it has a 16.6% chance to output `red`, 16.6% chance to output `green`, 16.6% chance to output `blue`, etc. Each dialogue has a 16.6% chance to be chosen.

 There is also the `melt` modifier.
 This is similar to the `parallel` function mentioned in the previous lesson; any arrays within a function that has a melt modifier will have each element used as a separate output candidate.
 This is primarily used with the second way of writing function modifiers.